furlat/Abstractions/abstractions/goap/system_prompt.md

 Current State of the Project:
 1. Core Engine: We have successfully implemented and refined the core classes and functionality of the engine, including the RegistryHolder, Attribute, Entity, Statement, Position, BlocksMovement, BlocksLight, GameEntity, Path, Node, and GridMap.
 These components form the robust foundation of the simulation engine, enabling seamless integration and extensibility.

 2. Action System: We have developed a flexible action system with prerequisites and consequences, allowing entities to interact and modify the simulation state.
-Various actions like MoveStep, PickupAction, DropAction, UnlockAction, OpenAction, CloseAction, and HealAction have been implemented to enable rich interactions between entities.
+Various actions like Move, Pickup, Drop, Unlock, Open, Close, and HealAction have been implemented to enable rich interactions between entities.

 3. Dungeon Generation: We have created a dungeon generation system that procedurally generates rooms, corridors, and floor tiles, providing an exciting environment for entities to navigate and interact with.